 - Encourage qualified leads to take up a trial offer.

 - Encourage a trial user to speak to a sales rep, or buy your product.

 Deciding on the goal of your email will help you to create effective, purposeful copy.
 Just as importantly, it'll also help you work out the return on investment (ROI) of your email strategy.

 To calculate your return, you first need to work out how much a successful action is worth.
-If you're creating an email to encourage leads to take up a trial, you need to be able to value how much a new trial user is worth to your business.
-If you're promoting an eBook, you need to put a value on each download.
+If you're creating an email to encourage leads to take up a free trial, you need to be able to estimate how much a new free trial user is worth to your business.
+If you're promoting an eBook, you need to put a value on each eBook download.